Appliance installation tutorial with VirtualBox

 Confirm the re-partitioning of the virtual hard disk.

 The installer will now quickly install the appliance to the virtual hard disk.
 Usually this takes about a minute.
-After the appliance is installed you'll be asked to set the passwords for the system and MySQL root accounts.
 When installation is complete, restart the appliance.

 You can now use a browser to log into your newly installed TurnKey Joomla appliance.
 Enjoy!